valkey-io/valkey-doc/topics/search.md

 ## Hybrid Queries

-Valkey-Search supports hybrid queries, combining Vector Similarity Search with filtering on indexed fields, such as **Numeric** and **Tag indexes**.
+Valkey-Search supports hybrid queries, combining vector similarity search with filtering on indexed fields, such as **Numeric** and **Tag indexes**.

 ### Tag index